Our Special Education Needs and Disabilities Co-ordinator (SENDco) is Mrs Natalie Horlor.

 If you think that your child may have additional needs or are seeing behaviours at home which are not seen at school - please speak to your child's class teacher first.
 They are the person who knows your child the best, in school.
 They will seek support from our SEND team, as needed and will be able to support your child with any adaptations which need to be made in the classroom.
 You can also request support directly from the SENDCo, by completing a Parental Concern Form and returning it to firstname.lastname@example.org

-Some children display different needs/behaviours inside of school and at home - staff are trained to know this and will support you in strategies which can be used both at home and at school.
+Some children display different needs/behaviours inside of school and, at home, staff are trained to know this and will support you in strategies which can be used both at home and at school.
 When we work together, we achieve more for our children.
 Our relationship is paramount to supporting your child.
 We pride ourselves on our approachability.

 The most successful plans to support your child are driven by your child.
 They are the most important person in all decisions made about them.
 We will always aim to take your child's views and ideas into account when arranging support for them.
 You and your child will be invited to regular meetings with their class teacher to plan and review their unique learning plan.
-This plan will have been put together using both formal and informal assessments and teachers will seek support from our SEND experts when devising support.
+This plan will be put together using both formal and informal assessments and teachers will seek support from our SEND experts when devising support.
 At any time, you can request that one of our 'Inclusion' team is present to support you in this meeting with the class teacher.

 Our belief in being an inclusive environment.